The Down Lo

 The Best Late Summer and Fall Festivals in Colorado

 Despite football season being underway, the days getting noticeably shorter, and the nights chillier, I simply refuse to admit summer is already over.
-If you’re like me and looking to hold onto every last shred of warm weather: here’s where to grab a brew and some bites and relive those carefree days under the sun.
+If you’re like me and looking to hold onto every last shred of warm weather: here’s where to grab a brew and some bites and relive those carefree days under the sun at the best summer and fall festivals in Colorado.

 A free, invite-only curated cocktail event, this special bourbon tasting will have you sampling four of the finest American-made liquors.
 Bartenders will be on hand to create customized drinks based on your palates, and you’ll also get the chance to sample authentic Kentucky barbecue.
 Guests must be 21+ to attend and RSVP at www.bourbonboxcar.com at least 24 hours in advance.